 The mandatory information includes matters such as hours of work, place of work and the length of notice that is required to terminate the employment relationship.
 Failure to provide the necessary information can lead to penalties.

-It is highly recommended that you, as an employer, prepare and issue carefully considered and comprehensive employment contracts to all employees.
+Employers should prepare, and carefully issue, considered and comprehensive employment contracts to all employees.
 This will establish the primary source of obligations imposed on an employee.
-Requirements or expectations which an employer might take for granted may not be permissible or enforceable unless stipulated in the contract of employment (for example, garden leave and protecting categories of confidential information).
+Requirements or expectations which an employer might take for granted may not be permissible or enforceable.
+This is unless stipulated in the contract of employment (for example, garden leave and protecting categories of confidential information).